-If at any time the case presenter is of the opinion that the Association should withdraw all the allegations against a relevant person, the following procedure shall apply:
+If at any time the case presenter is of the opinion that the Association should withdraw any or all of the allegations against a relevant person, the following procedure shall apply:

-- (a) the case presenter shall make an application to the Chairman of the Disciplinary Committee for all the allegations to be withdrawn; - (b) the application may not be granted unless there is no real prospect of a reasonable tribunal finding any allegation proved in light of the evidence or it is no longer in the public interest for the case to be heard by a Disciplinary Committee; - (c) the Chairman shall decide whether to grant or refuse the application, giving reasons for his decision, and may take advice from the legal adviser before making his decision; - (d) the parties shall be notified of the Chairman's decision within seven days and the reasons for his decision within 21 days or as soon as practicable thereafter; - (e) if the Chairman grants the application in respect of all the allegations and one or more of the parties wishes to make submissions on costs, the issue of costs shall be determined by the Disciplinary Committee at a hearing; - (f) if the Chairman refuses the application, his decision will be reconsidered by the Disciplinary Committee at a hearing; - (g) if the Disciplinary Committee grants the application in respect of all the allegations, it shall have the power to make orders for costs in accordance with regulation 14: - (h) if the Disciplinary Committee refuses the application, it may proceed to hear the case immediately thereafter, provided that all parties give their express consent.
-Failure by a party to give such consent shall not in itself constitute the basis for making a costs order against that party pursuant to regulation 14; - (i) the parties shall be notified of the Disciplinary Committee's decision within 7 days and the reasons for its decision within 21 days or as soon as practicable thereafter.
+- (a) the case presenter shall make an application to the Chairman for any or all of the allegations to be withdrawn; - (b) the application may not be granted unless there is no real prospect of a reasonable tribunal finding the allegation(s) proved in light of the evidence or it is no longer in the public interest for the case to be heard by a Disciplinary Committee; - (c) the Chairman shall decide whether to grant or refuse the application, giving reasons for his decision, and may take advice from the legal adviser before making his decision; - (d) the parties shall be notified of the Chairman's decision within seven days and the reasons for his decision within 21 days or as soon as practicable thereafter; - (e) if the Chairman grants the application in respect of any or all of the allegations and one or more of the parties wishes to make submissions on costs, the issue of costs shall be determined by the Disciplinary Committee at a hearing; - (f) if the Chairman refuses the application, his decision will be reconsidered by the Disciplinary Committee at a hearing; - (g) if the Disciplinary Committee grants the application in respect of any or all of the allegations, it shall have the power to make orders for costs in accordance with regulation 15; - (h) if the Disciplinary Committee refuses the application, it may proceed to hear the case immediately thereafter, provided that all parties give their express consent.
+Failure by a party to give such consent shall not in itself constitute the basis for making a costs order against that party pursuant to regulation 15; - (i) the parties shall be notified of the Disciplinary Committee's decision within 7 days and the reasons for its decision within 21 days or as soon as practicable thereafter.

-9. Disciplinary Committee: notices, case management and ancillary provisions
+10. Disciplinary Committee: notices, case management and ancillary provisions